Andrew Edge

-Andrew Edge (born David Andrew Edge) is a musician from Leeds, England.
+Andrew Edge (born David Andrew Edge; 8 December 1956) is a musician from Leeds, England.
 He moved to London in the late 1970s, and joined the Thompson Twins.
-After one year Edge left the group and joined Uropa Lula, who released three singles (on Arista Records) and supported Big Country on a tour of Britain.
+After eighteen months Edge left the group and joined Uropa Lula, who released three singles (on Arista Records) and supported Big Country on a tour of Britain.
 Edge then joined Savage Progress, who supported the Thompson Twins on a tour of Britain in 1984.